Updated January 2022

-The application for Fall 2021 admission is CLOSED.
-The Fall 2022 application will open in September 2021
+The application is CLOSED for Fall 2022 admission.
+The application will reopen in September 2022 for Fall 2023 admission.

 Below is a list of the required materials that must be submitted as part of the graduate application to the MS or the PhD program.